jcarenza67/Hallways/README.md

 * 2:00: Adding new animation to monster.
 * 2:30: Added the animation and set it to loop with a blend tree.
 * 3:00: Added a new animation to the monster.
 Now I am going to try and get the monster to chase the player.
+July 26th
+* 7:11pm: Made a main menu that looks so bad haha.
+But it works.

 # License